PhD in Oral Biology, Program in Biomedical Sciences

 Relationship to Existing Programs

-The PhD Program in Oral Biology was developed to address critical issues relating to oral biology and medicine and to educate students to apply the most sophisticated basic science approaches to oral health issues.
+The PhD in Oral Biology, Program in Biomedical Sciences was developed to address critical issues relating to oral biology and medicine and to educate students to apply the most sophisticated basic science approaches to oral health issues.
 These include: structure, function and developmental modeling of exocrine salivary glands; mineralization and microbiology of oral hard tissues; bacterial and fungal pathogenesis; and issues relating to immune responses and oral non-immune defense systems.
-Because of its scope, and because within the University there is no program concerned with the molecular and cellular basis of oral health issues, the PhD Program in Oral Biology is unique at Boston University.
+Because of its scope, and because within the University there is no program concerned with the molecular and cellular basis of oral health issues, the PhD in Oral Biology, Program in Biomedical Sciences is unique at Boston University.

 In particular, we have considered possible overlaps with biochemistry, microbiology and immunology.
 Due to the uniqueness of the oral cavity with respect to non-immune defense systems, oral microbiology, salivary gland biology, and aspects of mineralized and soft tissues in the oral cavity, we conclude that there are no conflicting overlaps.
 The need for PhD programs in Oral Biology has been emphasized by the American Association of Dental Schools since 1986.
 Official recognition of the emergence of Oral Biology as a unique discipline occurred in the form of published curriculum guidelines for advanced Oral Biology degree programs [Journal of Dental Education (1986)].
 Thus, the proposed program will complement the existing Ph.D. programs at the Medical center by applying knowledge and basic science methodologies to the unique questions posed in oral biology.